Our Homes will be hosting Open Days on Sat 21st Jan – please click to find out more and book your appointment.

 At Camberley Manor, we provide highly tailored and stimulating dementia care in Surrey for residents dealing with different stages and types of dementia like Alzheimer’s disease.
 At TLC Care we believe in providing personalised support, as we understand how differently these diseases can affect each individual.

-The dementia care services in our care home with a welcoming and warm environment, has different facilities to promote cognitive functions, to ensure the residents with dementia stay engaged and active at our specialist dementia care home.
+The dementia care services in our care home with a welcoming and warm environment, has different facilities to promote cognitive functions, to ensure our new residents with a dementia diagnosis stay engaged and active at our specialist dementia care home.
 Residents will get to enjoy the benefits of our award-winning care, all while becoming part of a warm and inclusive TLC Care community, supported by our compassionate team who always strives to make our residents feel completely at home.
 Additionally, our beautifully landscaped gardens offer a peaceful and visually appealing environment for residents to relax and socialise.

 Strongly tailored dementia care in Surrey

 Our Surrey dementia care home teams also regularly stay in touch with the family and relatives of our residents.
-With our transparent approach, families are provided with assurance and peace of mind regarding the care their loved ones receive.
+With our transparent approach, families are provided with assurance and peace of mind regarding the exceptional care their loved ones receive.
 By fostering strong connections, our experienced team guarantees that all questions are answered and everyone involved is kept informed.

 Camberley manor care home in Surrey Golf course activity by TLC Care-min